terrenjpeterson/caloriecounter/README.md

 - GetMexicanFoodCalories (Sample utterance - How many calories in a Chicken Burrito?)
 - GetNuggetsCalories (Sample utterance - How many calories in 20 Chicken Nuggets?)
 - GetPizzaCalories (Sample utterance - How many calories in 2 slices of Pepperoni Pizza at Papa Johns?)
-- GetChineseCalories (Sample utterace - How many calories in a Kung Pao Chicken?)
+- GetChineseCalories (Sample utterance - How many calories in a Kung Pao Chicken?)
+- GetChickenCalories (Sample utterance - How many calories in a piece of Original Recipe Chicken?)

 There are also intents that complement the core features.
 - MoreDetails (Sample utterance - More details.
 Note: this can only be invoked after prior requests are made in the conversation as it's reading data from the session).